OctopusDeploy/docs/docs/administration/performance.md

 Instead, we decided to put this control into your hands, allowing you to control how many tasks each Octopus Server node will execute concurrently.
 This way, you can measure server metrics for **your own deployments**, and then increase/decrease the task cap appropriately.
 Administrators can change the task cap in {{Configuration>Nodes}}.

+See this [blog post](https://octopus.com/blog/running-task-cap-and-high-availability) for more details on why we chose this approach.

 The default task cap is set to `5` out of the box.
 Based on our load testing, this offered the best balance of throughput and stability for most scenarios.

-See this [blog post](https://octopus.com/blog/running-task-cap-and-high-availability) for more details on why we chose this approach.
+The task cap also interacts with offloading deployment work to Workers.
+If you have more workers available, you might be able to increase your deployment performance and [different task cap or step parallelism](/docs/infrastructure/workers.md#multiple-projects-run-simultaneously-on-workers) might be right with the extra ability to scale.

 ### Octopus High Availability